 Margaret was a member of the ensembles VAE: Cincinnati and Ars Nova Singers of Boulder.
-With Ars Nova, she was a soloist in the world premiere of Granelli and Togni's WARRIOR SONGS at e-town in Boulder and in Paul Fowler's SHAKESPEARE SONGS as well as early music works by Hildegard von Bingen and Josquin des Prez.
-Margaret was featured in the workshop performance and recording of Jarrod Radnich's new musical MACAW and in the premiere performances of Luminous Thread's QUEEN VICTORIA'S FLOATING GARDEN OF SECRETS AND NATURAL WONDERS, a steam punk opera.
-Margaret has sung at Aspen Music Festival, Colorado Music Festival, Colorado Summer Choral Fest, MusicX New Music Festival, Grandin Vocal Chamber Music Festival, SongFest and in the choruses of Cincinnati Opera, Dayton Opera, Opera Colorado, Arizona Opera and the Cincinnati May Festival, under the baton of James Levine.
+With Ars Nova, she was soloist in the world premiere of Granelli and Togni's WARRIOR SONGS at e-town in Boulder and featured in Paul Fowler's SHAKESPEARE SONGS, as well as early music works by Hildegard von Bingen and Josquin des Prez.
+Margaret sang the workshop performance and recording of Jarrod Radnich's new musical MACAW and in the premiere performances of Luminous Thread's QUEEN VICTORIA'S FLOATING GARDEN OF SECRETS AND NATURAL WONDERS, a steam punk opera.
+She has sung at Aspen Music Festival, Colorado Music Festival, Colorado Summer Choral Fest, MusicX New Music Festival, Grandin Vocal Chamber Music Festival, SongFest, Brevard Music Center and in the choruses of Cincinnati Opera, Dayton Opera, Opera Colorado, Arizona Opera and the Cincinnati May Festival.
 She was a jump-in soloist at Lyric Opera Studio Weimar in Germany.